alexandre-touret/alexandre-touret.github.io/content/posts/agent-distributed-tracing-docker-container-java.en.md

   - Elastic
 ---

-In [my last article](https://blog.touret.info/2023/09/05/distributed-tracing-opentelemetry-camel-artemis/), I dug into enabling distributed tracing and exposed how to enable it in Java applications.
+In [my last article](https://blog.touret.info/2023/09/05/distributed-tracing-opentelemetry-camel-artemis/), I dug into distributed tracing and exposed how to enable it in Java applications.
 We didn't see how to deploy an application on Kubernetes and get distributed tracing insights.
-The are several strategies to achieve that, but the main point is how to minimize the impact of deploying APM agents on the whole delivery process.
+Several strategies can be considered, but the main point is how to minimize the impact of deploying APM agents on the whole delivery process.

-In this article, I will expose how to ship APM agents for instrumenting Java applications deployed on top of Kubernetes through Docker containers.
+In this article, I will expose how to ship APM agents for instrumenting Java applications deployed on top of [Kubernetes](https://kubernetes.io/) through [Docker containers](https://www.docker.com/resources/what-container/).

 In addition, to make it easy, I will illustrate this setup by the following use case:

-We have an API _"My wonderful API"_ which is instrumented through an [Elastic APM agent](https://www.elastic.co/guide/en/apm/agent/index.html).
+* We have an API _"My wonderful API"_ which is instrumented through an [Elastic APM agent](https://www.elastic.co/guide/en/apm/agent/index.html).
-The data is then sent to the [Elastic APM](https://www.elastic.co/guide/en/apm).
+* The data is then sent to the [Elastic APM](https://www.elastic.co/guide/en/apm).

 {{< style "text-align:center" >}}
 ![c4 context diagram](/assets/images/2023/10/architecture_system.svg )